Contona1215/Python-Testing-Model/README.md

 - **Describe potential negative impacts of using your model**:
   - **Math or software problems**: The data has an artificially high proportion of 1s (defaults), typically we would expect less than 1% 1s (default) in a credit default problem.
-  - **Real-world risks: who, what, when or how**: The values of the adverse impact ratio for Black & Hispanic people might cause civil rights or gender equity controversy.
-When the model is used to increase people's credit limits, Black & Hispanic people receive less credit increases than similarly situated White people.
+  - **Real-world risks: who, what, when, or how**: The values of the adverse impact ratio for Black & Hispanic people might cause civil rights or gender equity controversy.
+When the model is used to increase people's credit limits, Black & Hispanic people receive fewer credit increases than similarly situated White people.
 The model might cause unacceptable legal or reputational risk.
 - **Describe potential uncertainties relating to the impacts of using your model**:
   - **Math or software problems**: Implicit bias may exist in the model and data.
-  - **Real-world risks: who, what, when or how**: The model may be exposed to well-known risks such as DDOS or man-in-the-middle attacks, and packages it depends on could potentially be hacked to conceal an attack payload.
+  - **Real-world risks: who, what, when, or how**: The model may be exposed to well-known risks such as DDOS or man-in-the-middle attacks, and packages it depends on could potentially be hacked to conceal an attack payload.
-- **Describe any unexpected or results**:
+- **Describe any unexpected results**:
-  - When running this model, even with the same SEED, the results change slightly everytime.
+  - When running this model, even with the same SEED, the results change slightly every time.
 Also, the model might cause unacceptable reputational risk.